lelehehe/stackpanel-angular2/README.md

 1. Install npm
 2. Install node
 3. npm i -g karma-cli
+4. install wallaby extension for VSCode

 ## To run the project:
-1. `npm i`
+1. `npm i`: install all packages
-2. Run the TypeScript compiler, watch for changes, start the server, and launch the browser `npm start`
+2. `npm start`: run the TypeScript compiler, watch for changes, start the server, and launch the browser
+3. `npm test`: run test
+4. `Ctrl+R, R`: in vscode, use this command to run wallaby for unit test live editing and code coverage

 ## Version
 angular library is restricted to ~2.4.0